-Learn ng Outcome Relevant modules B7.1 Critically evaluate the rigour and validity of existing research PLN7PCG and scholarship to identify new or revised approaches to planning and sustainable development.
-PLN7RSC PRJ7IRP B7.2 Acquire, analyse, synthesise, and evaluate varying types of PLN7LPM data and information, recognising the nature of their sources, in order to judge its relevance and validity within a PLN7PPL PLN7RDA range of planning, real estate, development, community PLN7VAP engagement and statutory consultation scenarios.
-PLN7PSC PLN7RSC B7.3 Gather and critically synthesise a range of information PLN7LPM necessary to identify and solve complex problems PLN7PPL particularly those arising from the need to balance social, environmental, and economic agendas of various PLN7RDA stakeholders involved in the planning and development PLN7VAP processes.
-PLN7PSE PLN7PSC B7.4 Exercise sound judgement based on available and appropriate evidence in relation to professional practice problems and research questions.
+Learni ng Outcome Relevant modules Critically evaluate the rigour and validity of existing research PLN7PCG and scholarship to identify new or revised approaches to PLN7RSC planning and sustaina planning and sustainable development.
+PRJ7IRP B7.2 B7.2 Acquire, analyse, synthesise, and evaluate varying types of data and information, recognising the nature of their sources, in order to judge its relevance and validity within a range of planning, real estate, development, community PLN7LPM PLN7PPL PLN7RDA engagement and statutory consultation scenarios.
+PLN7VAP PLN7PSC PLN7RSC

+B7.3 Gather and critically synthesise a range of information necessary to identify and solve complex problems particularly those arising from the need to balance social, environmental, and economic agendas of various stakeholders involved in the planning and development processes.
+PLN7LPM PLN7PPL PLN7RDA PLN7VAP PLN7PSE PLN7PSC B7.4 Exercise sound judgement based on available and appropriate evidence in relation to professional practice problems and research questions.
 All Modules